 How to Observe National Stress Awareness Day

-Of course; that’s the best way to celebrate this day.
+Of course, that’s the best way to celebrate this day.
 As the day approaches, gear up to spend 24-hours worry-free, care-free, and stress-free!
-Keep away from negative vibes; do things that you love; go for a walk; get a massage; take a long, hot bath; and hang out with friends.
-If you want, you can skip work on this day too (but we won’t recommend it!).
+Keep away from negative vibes and do things that you love — go for a walk, get a massage, take a long and hot bath, and hang out with friends.
+If you want, you can skip work on this day, too (but we won’t recommend it).

 Contemplate your stress-points

 It’s not just about one day.
-Stress management and reduction should be a constant practice so you can completely remove it from your life.
-While we don’t really get enough time to think about it any other day, use this day to find out where and why you get most of your stresses from.
-Is it from the workplace, family, or have you got a general habit to worry about little things?
+Stress management and reduction should be a constant practice so you can completely remove stress from your life.
+While we don’t really get enough time to think about it any other day, use this day to find out where and why you get most of your stress from.
+Is it from your workplace or family, or have you got a general habit to worry about little things?
 Find the stressful areas and plan a course of action to solve them.